AlexIoannides/py-package-template/README.md

 This repository contains a skeleton Python package project that can be used as a template for developing **any** type of Package that is destined for upload to PyPI, or just for local install using Pip.
 It includes the following components:

 - a minimal `setup.py` file;
-- tests using PyTest; and,
+- testing with PyTest; and,
-- documentation (HTML and PDF) using Sphinx setup with auto-documentation; and,
+- documentation (HTML and PDF) generated using Sphinx with auto-documentation setup; and,
-- a defined entry-point that allows the package to execute a function directly from the command line (e.g. to start a server, interact with a user, etc.).
+- an entry-point that allows the package to execute functions directly from the command line (e.g. to start a server, interact with a user, etc.).

 A description of how to work with (and modify) each of these components, is provided in more detail in the sections of this README that follow-on below.

-In order to demonstrate these components at work...

 This is obviously a opinionated view of how a Python package project ought to be structured, that is based largely on my own experiences (and common requirements).
 Where I have needed guidance on this subject, I have leant heavily on the advice given by the [Python Packaging Authority (PyPA)](https://packaging.python.org/guides/distributing-packages-using-setuptools/) and used the excellent [Requests](https://github.com/requests/requests) and [Flask](https://github.com/pallets/flask) projects as references for 'best practices'.

 ## Project Dependencies

 We use [pipenv](https://docs.pipenv.org) for managing project dependencies and Python environments (i.e. virtual environments).
+This is **not** to be confused with managing installation dependencies for the package under developement - i.e. those that need to be defined in `setup.py`.
 All of the direct packages dependencies required to run the code (e.g. NumPy for tensors), as well as all the packages used during development (e.g. flake8 for code linting and IPython for interactive console sessions), are described in the `Pipfile`.
 Their precise downstream dependencies are described in `Pipfile.lock`.

 ### Installing Pipenv